alimasoomzadeh/toDoList/README.md

-# javaScript, jquery, bootstrap and json server
+# toDoList (javaScript, jquery, bootstrap and json server)

 An experimental project (bootstrap, css) to work with CRUD restAPI and task management